aiidalab/aiidalab-on-azure/README.md

 The _Homepage URL_ should be the full URL to your deployment, e.g., `https://aiidalab.contoso.com`.
 The _Authorization Callback URL_ for our example would then be `https://aiidalab.contoso.com/hub/oauth_callback`.

-Provide the *Client ID* and *Client Secret*  when prompted while setting up the deployment directory.
+Provide the *Client ID* and *Client Secret*  when prompted in step 5 of [setting up the deployment directory](#4-create-the-aiidalab-terraform-deployment-directory).

 ### Azure AD Single-Sign-On (SSO)